50 Ways to Teach Social Skills to Homeschoolers

 36. Have your children participate in activities and hobbies one-on-one with each parent, building strong bonds and gaining new skills.

-37. Older children (high school age) can often join dual enrollment classes at local colleges, allowing them to earn both high school and college credit at the same time.
+37. High schoolers can often join dual enrollment classes at local colleges, allowing them to earn both high school and college credit at the same time.

 39. Attend a local summer camp.

-40. Participate in local community craft classes at places such as Michael’s, Hobby Lobby, Home Depot, and Lowe’s.
+40. Participate in local community craft classes at stores such as Michael’s, Hobby Lobby, Home Depot, and Lowe’s.

 41. Most public libraries offer community classes.
 Some even have specialized events for homeschoolers.
 Contact your local library to find out what’s available in your area.